-Recently we got many messages about face ID not available after screen replacement from our clients, which surprised our technicians greatly.
+Recently we got many messages about Face ID not available after screen replacement from our clients, which surprised our technicians greatly.
 Since the screen replacing would not affect face ID function at all according to our practical verification.
-However, REWA LAB has done some further researches and will share you the detailed analysis and solution for face ID failure caused by damage of flex cable after repair here.
+However, REWA LAB has done some further researches and will share you the detailed analysis and solution for iPhone X face ID failure caused by damage of flex cable after repair here.

 How does face ID work?